|

 Haas Promenade (

-in Talpiot ) has the most magnificent view of the Old City ( and a
+in East Talpiot ) has the most magnificent view of the Old City ( and

 cute restaurant in the middle of the promenade open on Fridays and

-Saturdays only with one of the best views in the world!)
-This
+Saturdays only with one of the best views in the world - but has

 unique promenade features paths of Jerusalem stone, wooden